 Coffee on Bourke Street Melbourne

 As with many great cities, you probably won’t exhaust all Melbourne has to offer in one visit.
 Maybe you should actually consider moving here!
-Nevertheless, the list above will give you a great sampling of the city’s best activities.
+Nevertheless, the list above will give you a great sampling of the city’s best things to do.
 Have fun exploring Melbourne!